-For the reasons outlined above, Internal Audit can provide a limited level of assurance as to adequacy and effectiveness of the governance, risk management and control environment.
-Overall, there are significant weaknesses within the governance, risk management and control framework which, if not addressed, could lead to the system objectives not being achieved.
+For the reasons outlined above, Internal Audit can provide a satisfactory level of assurance as to adequacy and effectiveness of the system of governance, risk management and control.
+While there may be some residual risk identified this should not significantly impact on the achievement of system objectives.

-Internal audit will continue to support management in reviewing the level of fraud risks associated with their key activities and ensuring that appropriate mitigations are put in place.
+Internal Audit will continue to support management in reviewing the level of fraud risks associated with their key activities and ensuring that appropriate mitigations are put in place.
 However, it should be noted that it is management's responsibility to ensure that there are robust systems of internal control in place to help manage the risk of fraud.

-Looking ahead, the matters highlighted above, together with ongoing financial pressures including the impact of cost of living increases continue to present risks that could affect the Council's ability to deliver in its objectives.
-In our view, it is important that senior management place importance on the development and maintenance of adequate and effective audit, risk and governance arrangements within Council.
-It is also important that audit recommendations to address control weaknesses and recommendations highlighted in the independent reviews are implemented in a timely fashion and Internal Audit receives adequate cooperation to ensure delivery of the annual audit plan throughout 2023/24.
+Looking ahead, the matters highlighted above, together with ongoing financial pressures continue to present risks that could affect the Council's ability to deliver in its objectives.
+In our view, it is important that senior management continue to place importance on the development and maintenance of adequate and effective audit, risk and governance arrangements within Council.
+It is also important that audit recommendations to address control weaknesses and recommendations highlighted are implemented in a timely fashion and Internal Audit receives adequate cooperation to ensure delivery of the annual audit plan throughout 2025/26.

-• Other explicit review/assurance mechanisms -
+Other explicit review/assurance mechanisms -